- J.D., Brigham Young University, J. Reuben Clark Law School, 2013, cum laude; Senior Editor, Brigham Young University

 - Prime Focus Creative Servs.
 Can.
 Inc. v.
 Legend3D, Inc., No. IPR2016-01243.
 Represents Patent Owner Legend3D in opposing a challenge to a Legend3D patent related to image processing.

-- TCL Corporation et al. v.
+- TCL Corp. et al. v.
 Telefonaktiebolaget LM Ericsson, Nos.
 IPR2015-1584, IPR2015-1600.
 Represented Petitioner TCL in its challenge to an Ericsson patent directed to multimode direct conversion receiver circuitry.
-The PTAB invalidated all the challenged claims on multiple grounds and denied Ericsson’s request for rehearing.
+The PTAB invalidated all the challenged claims and denied Ericsson’s request for rehearing.

 - Represented petitioners and patent owners in IPR proceedings regarding patents related to chemical compounds for pharmaceutical and industrial/commercial applications.